jakebrehm/geophotos/readme.md

 ### Optional Dependencies

 The [geopandas](https://github.com/geopandas/geopandas) package has been made optional due to how difficult it is to install properly.
+It is required to perform geographical data analysis.

 ## Installation